nvim-lua/kickstart.nvim/README.md

 Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 If you are experiencing issues, please make sure you have the latest versions.

 This repo is meant to be used as a starting point for a user's own configuration; remove the things you don't use and add what you miss.
-This configuration serves as the reference configuration for the [lspconfig wiki](https://github.com/neovim/nvim-lspconfig/wiki).
+Please refrain from leaving comments about enabling / disabling particular languages out of the box.

 ### Installation